lightpoichich/baserow/docs/getting-started/api.md

 endpoint can be found in the API spec at https://api.baserpw.io/api/redoc/#operation/create_user.

-Now that you have created an account we need a JWT token to authorize for each request.
+Now that you have created an account we need a JWT token to authorize each following request.
 This can be requested using the following example.

 ```
 POST /api/user/token-auth/